Today… The memorial of Darayya massacre.

 How heartbroken have they died.
 How much do they wish they could rise again for one sole reason: to revenge and avenge for one another: the mother to her son, the father to his daughter, the grandparents for their grandchildren…

-The regime tirelessly attempted to invade Darayya, tirelessly attempted to exterminate its civilians and FSA heroes.
+The regime tirelessly attempted to invade Darayya, tirelessly attempted to exterminate its civilians.
 Assad regime continues to try and continues to fail.

 If the regime thinks we have forgotten; no. We have not.
 Just 4 days ago the regime launched chemical rockets on Eastern and Western Ghouta also in Damascus’s suburbs; martyrs amounted to more than 2000 as bodies still are being recovered in houses… Darayya and its martyrs make up only one of the countless atrocities perpetrated by the authoritarian, genocidal regime that will very soon pay.